 There are many things to consider when looking for a professional who can help you meet your goals.
-I’m sure it can seem overwhelming, especially when you consider that a relationship with a financial planner or advisor is, at its best, a journey.
+It can seem overwhelming, especially when you consider that a relationship with a financial planner or advisor is a journey.
 It’s one that can start with a current goal — a new home, a wedding or retirement — but can grow and change as our lives do.
-And a good financial partner on this journey will encourage you to revisit your plan, help ensure you’re on track and can even give you a nudge when you need it most.
-If you’re actively looking for some financial advice, good for you: I think sometimes that can be the most important first step.
-As for some questions you can ask, here are five that I think can help you get a sense of whether the financial planner is right for you.
+And a good financial partner on this journey will encourage you to revisit your wealth plan, help ensure you’re on track and can even give you a nudge when you need it most.
+If you’re actively looking for some financial advice, great.
+Sometimes, that can be the most important first step.
+As for some questions you can ask, here are five that can help you get a sense of whether the financial planner is right for you.

 1. What are your credentials?

 There’s no shortage of money experts out there.
-Some go by “advisor” or “financial planner” or even “your neighbour, Alex” (who always seems to have a nice car in their garage).
+Some go by “wealth advisor” or “financial planner”.
 The reality is almost anyone in Canada can call themselves a financial planner.
 Only Quebec requires that individuals hold their Certified Financial Planner (CFP) designation before they can use that title.
-There are certainly other designations that a planner or advisor may hold — Chartered Financial Analyst (CFA), Personal Financial Planner (PFP) among them — but I can say the CFP is one of the more common certifications in the industry.
-I look at it as a signal the person you’re working with has been specifically trained to build financial plans, and has a good understanding of taxes, estate planning and other issues related to your family’s financial needs.
-Whoever you meet with,don’t feel shy to ask for their credentials.
-If they can’t answer in a way that gives you confidence that their advice comes from training received from a trusted professional organization, it may be a red flag.
+There are certainly other designations that a planner or advisor may hold — Chartered Financial Analyst (CFA), Personal Financial Planner (PFP) among them — but the CFP is one of the more common certifications in the industry.
+It’s important to understand if the person you’re working with has been specifically trained to build financial plans, and has a good understanding of taxes, estate planning and other issues related to your family’s financial needs.
+When you meet with an advisor, don’t feel shy to ask for their credentials.

 2. How long have you been in business?

-This is a key question people should ask, along with how many clients they have, but the answer you wish to hear may depend on what you’re looking for.
-You might prefer to work with someone you can relate to, who thinks like you, has similar life experience to you, and has the training and accreditation to help you.
-Some of us will put a premium on experience, while others may put a premium on knowledge and relatability.
+This is a key question people should ask, along with “How many clients do you have?”.
+While the answer you wish to hear may depend on what you’re looking for, you may wish to work with someone you can relate to, who thinks like you, has similar life experience to you and has the training and accreditation to help you.
+However, while some of us put a premium on experience, others may respond better to knowledge or relatability.